Magnus Cathedral and the Kirkjubøur Village

 The southernmost village on Streymoy is called Kirkjubøur and we have no idea how to say it without making a mistake.
 Sorry for that.
 This small village is home to less than a hundred people but, on the day that we were there, it felt like it was an abandoned place.
 We blame this on the rainy and cold weather.

-But spite the low number of people living there, Kirkjubøur is home to a lot of history.
-It is there that you will find the most important historical site in Faroe Islands, the ruined St. Magnus Cathedral.
-The oldest still used church in the Faroes can be found there too.
-Called Saint Olav’s Church, it has been in service since the 12th century and you can recognize it as the small white church on the pictures here.
+Saint Olav’s Church has been in service since the 12th century, and you can recognize it as the small white church in the pictures.
 Also, it is there that you’ll find the world’s oldest inhabited wooden house.
-Kirkjubøargarður dates from the 11th century and it’s a museum today.
+Kirkjubøargarður dates from the 11th century, and it’s a museum today.

 The southernmost village on Streymoy is called Kirkjubøur and we have no idea how to say it without making a mistake.
 Sorry for that.
 This small village is home to less than a hundred people but, on the day that we were there, it felt like it was an abandoned place.
 We blame this on the rainy and cold weather.